Skip to main content

 Earl Dotson

-Earl Dotson is a Super Bowl champion, former Green Bay Packers offensive lineman, and nationally recognized mental health advocate whose voice is shaped by both elite performance and profound personal loss.
-A 2026 inductee into the Packers Hall of Fame, Dotson spent a decade protecting Hall of Fame quarterback Brett Favre and competing at the highest level of professional football.
-Today, he brings that same strength and resilience to the urgent work of suicide prevention.
+Earl Dotson is a Super Bowl champion, former Green Bay Packers offensive lineman, and mental health advocate whose work is shaped by both elite athletic performance and profound personal loss.
+A 2026 inductee into the Packers Hall of Fame, Dotson spent a decade protecting Hall of Fame quarterback Brett Favre before turning his focus to suicide prevention and mental health advocacy.

-After the devastating loss of his son to suicide in 2022, Dotson co-founded A Tale of Two Sons Foundation to raise awareness, reduce stigma, and support individuals and families navigating mental health challenges.
-His advocacy is grounded in lived experience—speaking candidly about grief, masculinity, help-seeking, and the importance of community connection.
+Following the loss of his son to suicide in 2022, Dotson co-founded A Tale of Two Sons Foundation to reduce stigma and support individuals and families facing mental health challenges.
+Drawing from lived experience, a background in psychology, and his own journey through grief and recovery, Dotson speaks powerfully about resilience, help-seeking, and the importance of connection and compassion.

 Sheng Lee Yang, M.S.W., LCSW, PMH-C